jeanleecole/archive/pages/Projects/metzerott_formatted.md

 Nay, oh my brothers! who, with your factions, and the smoke of your unbrotherly strife rising to heaven, have marred every scene, every step of that sinless life,&mdash;let us be thankful for that which remains unknown.
 Birthday and death-day, His cradle, Golgotha, and the sepulchre whence rose His living body, the Father keeps hidden in the holy silence of His own recollection.
 Therefore, since with Him is neither past nor future, but an eternal now, those days are ever present with us.
 Each morn, each evening, He is born again, dies again, for us, in us; and finds in our hearts His Bethlehem, His Calvary, His tomb.

 It was Louis' first Christmas, so far as his own consciousness was concerned.
 His mother had indeed set out his little socks for the Christ-child to fill, when he was but six months old, and had not yet put on shoes; but Louis certainly remembered nothing of that.
-And since Dora's death Christmas had been a sad day to Karl Metzerott; a day which he spent as quietly as possible, avoiding merry-<p class="pagenum">Begin page 96</p>making, and keeping Louis to himself, quite out of hearing of any mention of the feast or its occasion.
+And since Dora's death Christmas had been a sad day to Karl Metzerott; a day which he spent as quietly as possible, avoiding merry-<hr><p class="pagenum">Page 96</p>making, and keeping Louis to himself, quite out of hearing of any mention of the feast or its occasion.
 But, however feasible this plan of operations might have hitherto proved, at five and a half, Louis was not to be so disposed of.

 "Papa," he said, fetching his little stool with an air that meant business, and seating himself so as to gaze into his father's face, with large, serious eyes, "papa, what is Christmas?"